Tax Partner, Amsterdam

 Education and qualifications

-Dick is head of the tax practice in Amsterdam and has a wide range of experience in both national and international tax law.
-He offers expert advice to multinationals, private equity houses and banks on high-end transactions and tax planning in M&A, private equity, corporate restructuring, banking and securities, asset finance, structured finance and investment funds.
+Dick is head of the Linklaters global tax practice as well as the tax practice in Amsterdam.
+He has a wide range of experience in both Dutch Domestic and international tax law.
+Dick offers expert advice to multinationals, private equity houses and banks on high-end transactions and tax planning in M&A, private equity, corporate restructuring, banking and securities, asset finance, structured finance and investment funds.

 Throughout his career, Dick has been based in San Francisco, Washington D.C., New York and London, as well as in Amsterdam.
 Dick has developed long-standing relationships with many clients, who rely on him for his expert knowledge of international tax structures, including the planning and management of such international structures.
 He also assists clients with setting up their back office operations and organisation of legal documentation to create efficient management of their tax affairs.

 Dick has advised on the tax aspects of many high-profile transactions during his career.
-Highlights include advising:
+Highlights include:

-- Cerberus Capital Management on the acquisition and reorganisation of its portfolio company, Reydel Automotive, the design company of car interiors
+- Cerberus Capital Management: advising on the acquisition, reorganisation and sale of its portfolio company, Reydel Automotive, the design company of car interiors

-- Delhaize Group, the Belgian-headquartered international food retailer, on the Dutch tax aspects of its €25bn merger with Ahold, its Dutch-headquartered equivalent
+- Delhaize Group, the Belgian-headquartered international food retailer: advising on the Dutch tax aspects of its €25bn merger with Ahold, its Dutch-headquartered equivalent

-- Cerberus Capital Management on the financing and acquisition of €7.2bn worth of distressed commercial real estate loans secured by a portfolio of Irish and European real estate assets
+- Cerberus Capital Management: advising on the financing and acquisition of €7.2bn worth of distressed commercial real estate loans secured by a portfolio of Irish and European real estate asset